IsaidMosqueda/arkham/README.md

 # Instalation
 In order to install and use this library to it's full capacity, you must follow these steps:
-1. Install poppler with `apt-get install poppler-utils` or `brew install poppler` on mac.
+1. Install poppler with `sudo apt-get install poppler-utils` or `brew install poppler` on mac.
 2. Install tesseract with `sudo apt-get install tesseract-ocr-spa` or `brew install tesseract` on mac.

 3. Install the library with the command: